-As a leadership team, you know exactly where your organization’s weaknesses or threats lie, but you may not have had time to correct them.
-Identify ways you can streamline these inefficiencies to minimize hurdles in your operation and make your team more productive.
+As a business owner, you know exactly where your organization’s inefficiencies lie, but you may not have had time to correct them.
+Identify ways you can streamline these inefficiencies to minimize hurdles in your operation.

 For example, are your sales and marketing plans not leading to the returns you want?
-It might be time to reevaluate with the help of a concept-to-creation team like AlphaGraphics Central Austin.
-Taking care of these areas that need attention now will help you be prepared for what’s coming next.
+It might be time to reevaluate with the help of a concept-to-creation team like AlphaGraphics.
+Taking care of these inefficiencies now will help you be prepared for what’s coming next.

 Research and create a list of topics you can position your brand as a thought leader in, then put content together for the rest of the year.
 By focusing on this now, you can get ahead and prepare two to three blogs per month!

 Along with your blog, you’ll want to tie in search engine optimization (SEO).
-If you don’t understand it, take an online course, watch YouTube videos on it, or look into local organizations that can take the burden off you.
+If you don’t understand it, take an online course, watch YouTube videos on it or look into organizations that can take the burden off you.

 Once you have a handle on SEO, start improving it by optimizing your web pages and blog with related keywords.
 You might also reach out to complementary businesses and ask to post your content on their blogs with backlinks to bolster your rankings.

 Is your business reaching customers where they are online?
 If not, now is the time to start!
 Set up social media accounts and start pushing content.